bringg/odfe-alerts-handler/README.md

     - Value: comma separated list of emails to send

 You can also override the default subject.
-If the first line of the alert message contains `Subject:`, that line will be use as subject for the email.
+If the first line of the alert message contains `Subject:`, that line will be used as a subject for the email.

 ### Configuring for Slack